floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/handle-params.md

 the LiveView changes. `handleParams` allows developers to access the full `URL` of the LiveView including the `host`, `path`, `hash`, `pathname`, etc, and then update the `context` of the `socket` or otherwise respond to data in the `URL`.

-:::note Worth noting that the http server (e.g. express or oak) handles the routing of the browser to this LiveView.
+:::note Worth noting that the http server (e.g.,  express or oak) handles the routing of the browser to this LiveView.
 This means that changes in the `URL` for `handleParams` are typically search parameters or hash changes.
 Changing the host and/or path of a URL will typically mean the server routes you to a different LiveView (if one exists at that host and path). :::